riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 	def similarity(self,g1adj,g2adj):
 		# launch similarity measure Weisfeiler-lehman kernel
+    # the inputs are 2 adj matrices of the 2 graphs to be compared
+    # the output is the value of similarity

 	def fit_transform(self, graphs):
 		# return the kernel matrix given the adj matrix of the given set